Susette has a Masters degree in Sustainable Development. She leads her local Green Council and writes for The Sustainable Business Review.

 - USGS Water Resources: About USGS Water Resources

-Water resources information from the US Geological Survey.
+Explore water resources and information from the US Geological Survey.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.